 Machine learning in manufacturing has become a strategic priority for leading companies.
 As a result, many have built dedicated centers of excellence to support their implementation efforts.

 However, the success of the journey from digital dashboards to fully-fledged machine learning depends on multiple factors.
-The first is finding reliable machine learning developers.
+The first is finding a reliable machine learning consulting company.

 As the manufacturing sector moves towards machine learning solutions, opportunities are building, but the stakes are also getting higher in terms of the skills and investments required and the potential for error.